What is a jump block?

 7. The variables required by the other flow will be listed here.
 You need to map the variables of the current flow to the new flow.

-If there are no variables to map in the jumped flow, an error message will be displayed as given below.
+- If there are no variables to map in the jumped flow, an error message will be displayed.

-Block name: Enter a name for the block.
-Example: Jump to view Rooms
+- Block name: Provide a descriptive name.
+Example: Jump to View Rooms

-Jump-to Flow: Select the flow you want to jump to.
+- Jump-to Flow: Select the flow you want to connect to.
 Example: Room Booking

-Jump-to Block: Select the desired block from the list.
+- Jump-to Block: Select the specific block within that flow.
 Example: View Rooms

-4. Enter an appropriate error message in the Error Message field, or proceed with the given error message.
+- Write a suitable message in the Error Message field, or continue with the default text.

 Steps to edit an jump block